Vakkruz/Q4_Project1/README.md

 # Q4_Project1

 Hey what's up.
-This is my project for Quake 4.
+I'm Joshua West-Williams and this is my project for Quake 4.

 How to Play: